As a leading election services provider, UK Engage has to protect its company assets, IP and customer data. This is against common cyber threats.

 - Use boundary firewalls and internet gateways to block attackers and external threats

 - Manage strict access control and administrative privileges to staff

 - Showed evidence of software patching and licencing

 - Implementation of appropriate malware protection

 Working with all types of organisations to provide multi-channel nomination and voting solutions means handling confidential data and information.
-For UK Engage it is therefore crucial to eliminate risk wherever possible, as cyber attacks can cause expense and disruption, something the company will go to extreme lengths to avoid.
+For UK Engage it is therefore crucial to eliminate risk wherever possible.
+Cyber attacks can cause expense and disruption, something the company will go to extreme lengths to avoid.

 Managing Director, John Foster, says of the certification “The reason we applied for Cyber Essentials was to add an additional layer of security to our already robust security set-up.
-Knowing that, as a business, we are protected from the vast majority of common cyber attacks allows us to concentrate on our customers’ needs with confidence.”
+As a business, we are protected from the vast majority of common cyber attacks allows us to concentrate on our customers’ needs with confidence.”

-Included in the assessment was an external penetration test, which UK Engage passed.
-The assessment was completed by IT Governance, the full scope included firewalls, routers, end user devices and hosted systems at the company’s headquarters.
+In conclusion, Included in the assessment was an external penetration test, which UK Engage passed.
+The assessment was completed by IT Governance.
+The full scope included firewalls, routers, end user devices and hosted systems at the company’s headquarters.